FollowTheProcess/pytoil/docs/commands/show.md

 # Show

-We've seen some pytoil commands but these are *meta* and control pytoil itself.
+We've seen a hint at some pytoil commands but lets dive in properly.

 Let's look at how you can use pytoil to help *you* :thumbsup: